-Pakistan’s prime minister Imran Khan skirts opposition effort to oust him, calls for elections
+Pakistan’s prime minister skirts effort to oust him, orders Parliament dissolved for elections

 He had vowed to resist the no-confidence measure and called on supporters Saturday to hold peaceful protests across the country.

 “I congratulate the nation.
-The speaker has rejected the effort at regime change that was planned by outsiders,” Khan said in a brief televised statement.
+The speaker has rejected the effort at regime change that was planned by outsiders,” Khan said in his brief televised statement Sunday.
 “The nation will not allow this conspiracy to succeed.
 The assembly will be dissolved and we will go back to the people.
 We will prepare for new elections and you will decide the future of Pakistan.”

+In recent weeks, as he was fighting for his political life, Khan has repeatedly alleged that the U.S administration was behind a plot to remove him from power, citing a private diplomatic cable that suggested Washington would be happier with new leaders in Pakistan.
+But the cable has not been made public, and a spokesman for the State Department has said there is “no truth” to the accusations.

+The controversy has plunged Pakistan’s troubled democratic system into chaos, pitting its civilian institutions against each other and turning the legislative process into a brawl.
+It has also placed new strains on Pakistan’s long but uneasy relations with the United States, which have veered from Cold War and anti-terror cooperation to mutual blame over meddling in Afghanistan.
+Khan’s government is now much closer to China, its most important economic and political ally.